Action and Renewal Movement

 The Action and Renewal Movement (Mouvement Action et Renouveau, MAR) is a political party in the Republic of the Congo.
 It was founded by Jean-Baptiste Tati Loutard, who was the party's president until his death in 2009.
 He was succeeded by incumbent leader Roland Bouiti-Viaudo, who formerly served as Mayor of Pointe-Noire and Minister of State for Hydrocarbons.
 The party supports the presidency of Denis Sassou Nguesso.

 MAR held its constitutive congress in late December 2006, marking its transformation into a political party; 342 delegates attended the congress.
 In the parliamentary election held on 24 June and 5 August 2007, the party won five out of 137 seats.
-The party has been since part of Denis Sassou Nguesso's governing coalition.
+The party has since been part of Sassou Nguesso's governing coalition.